Jadiker/little-updates/index.md

 # 4/18/2019
 I love that I don't even have to use a web browser to update this - I just type in my code editor and use git and know that it's been updated.
 Pretty cool.

 Yesterday I played softball in intramurals (IMs).
-Today I lost my wallet.
+Today I lost my.
 Now I have to figure out either where my wallet is, or how I'm going to get an ID in order to get home.

 I did apply for the Ingenuity Awards with the idea of having people use computers in virtual reality.
 We'll see what happens.